rantonels/anagrammm/README.md

 528
 ```

 this is a list of candidate anagram groups, which in turn are lists of comments that are anagrams of eachother.

+**At this point, it is advisable you pickle.dump the `.anagrams` list in a file and exit the python shell, so the RAM for db.data can be freed.**

+You can then reload the anagram group list.

-This is all the information you need.
+This list includes all the information you need.
 For example, you can sort by length:

 ```python
 >>> db.anagrams.sort(key = lambda a : len(a[0].clean))